mkucmus/doc/developer/installation/installation.rst

 You should have Vagrant and Virtualbox installed prior to executing this recipe.

-Then, please execute the following commands:
+Then, please execute following commands:

 .. code-block:: bash